trellix-enterprise/ExpertRules/TRELLIX/ACCESS_PROTECTION/Link_file_creation_by_a_script_file.md

-# Link File Creation In Startup Folder using Powershell
+# Link file creation by a script file

 ## Author
 Trellix